It’s highly likely you’ve ended up on this website because you were searching for some information for your dog.

 One day in complete frustration, Camille seriously contemplated giving her beloved Blanco to someone who owned a farm after incurring numerous injuries.
 Her concern was that she may not always be so lucky as Blanco became rougher the older he got, and the older she got.

-She had gone through four private dog trainers that promised they could solve the problem and ended up wasting a lot of time and money.
+She had gone through four private dog trainers who promised they could solve the problem and ended up wasting a lot of time and money.
 (Camille later discovered numerous horrible stories about one of the trainers she had used after digging deeper online into reviews.)

-At Pooch and Harmony, we believe that all dogs want to be well behaved, and Camille experienced this first hand as Blanco now circles around, and promptly and proudly sits next to her after he gets the zooming urge.
+At Pooch and Harmony, we believe that all dogs want to be well behaved, and Camille experienced this firsthand as Blanco now circles around, and promptly and proudly sits next to her after he gets the zooming urge.

 This story taught Camille the importance of finding the right dog trainer.